Results 61 - 70 of 184

 A one-year-old kitten named Miles is recovering from multiple surgeries at the Denver Animal Shelter, after being found in a dumper with severe injuries on May 30th in West Denver

 Jun 12, 2017

-Denver Environmental Health’s Sustainable Neighborhood Program is excited to announce the addition of the La Alma Lincoln Park neighborhood to the program.
+Denver Environmental Health’s Sustainable Neighborhood Program is excited to announce the addition of the Greater Park Hill and Harvey Park neighborhoods to the program.

 Denver Environmental Health partners with Dener Public Health to provide services related to birth and death certificates, clinical care, and educatinal opportunities, among others.